vercel/next.js/readme.md

 If child is an `<a>` tag and doesn't have a href attribute we specify it so that the repetition is not needed by the user.
 However, sometimes, you’ll want to pass an `<a>` tag inside of a wrapper and the `Link` won’t recognize it as a *hyperlink*, and, consequently, won’t transfer its `href` to the child.
 In cases like that, you should define a boolean `passHref` property to the `Link`, forcing it to expose its `href` property to the child.

+**Please note**: using a tag other than `a` and failing to pass `passHref` may result in links that appear to navigate correctly, but, when being crawled by search engines, will not be recognized as links (owing to the lack of `href` attribute).
+This may result in negative effects on your sites SEO.

 ```jsx
 import Link from 'next/link'
 import Unexpected_A from 'third-library'